 DCF Fair Value Target:

-Below please find a table outlining a discounted cash flow forecast for WU, in which we model out valuation assuming a variety of terminal growth rates.
-To summarize, we found that Western Union CO ranked in the 37th percentile in terms of potential gain offered.
-Our DCF analysis suggests the stock is overvalued by about 14.5%.
+We started the process of determining a valid price forecast for Western Union CO with a discounted cash flow analysis -- the results of which can be found in the table below.
+To summarize, we found that Western Union CO ranked in the 34th percentile in terms of potential gain offered.
+We should note, though, that the most conservative analysis suggests this stock will yield negative results -- and thus may be a potential short opportunity.
 As for the metrics that stood out in our discounted cash flow analysis of Western Union CO, consider:

-The company's compound free cash flow growth rate over the past 5.81 years comes in at -0.03%; that's greater than merely 24.07% of US stocks we're applying DCF forecasting to.
+The company's compound free cash flow growth rate over the past 5.69 years comes in at -0.05%; that's greater than only 18.85% of US stocks we're applying DCF forecasting to.

-Western Union CO's weighted average cost of capital (WACC) is 7%; for context, that number is higher than only 19.57% of tickers in our DCF set.
+WU's estimated cost of debt, based largely on its market capitalization and its interest coverage ratio, is 2%; for context, that number is higher than just 12.86% of tickers in our DCF set.

 Terminal Growth Rate in Free Cash Flow